Nonlinear finite element analysis of lattice core sandwich plates: Acknowledgements

 \section{Acknowledgements}

-The second author acknowledges that this work has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sk\l{}odowska--Curie grant agreement No 745770.
+The first and third authors gratefully acknowledge the support of their research through the Oscar S. Wyatt Endowed Chair, while the second author acknowledges the funding received from the European Union's Horizon 2020 research and innovation programme under the Marie Sk\l{}odowska--Curie grant agreement No 745770.
 The financial support is greatly appreciated.
-The authors also wish to acknowledge CSC -- IT Center for Science, Finland, for computational resources (Abaqus usage).
+The authors also acknowledge CSC -- IT Center for Science, Finland, for computational resources (Abaqus usage).